"

 strange colour seemed to mark the celebration of a cosmic spell

-: It seemed that the limits of exhaustion had been reached.
+: It seemed that the limits of exhaustion had been reached. |

-MICHEL meditated before the final assault.
+Jean-Christian Michel meditated before the final assault.
 He looked up at the

 vault of the star-crowded sky and remembered that of the cathedrals